molab-itp/content-2023-Fa/weeks/11_proposal.md

 ## Homework Week11

+- continue working on your final project
-- be prepared to present and discuss progress|plans|problems and update your wiki page
+- be prepared to present and discuss progress|plans|problems
+- update your wiki page progress|plans|problems